LAKERS TOGETHER: COVID vaccine required by September 30. Face coverings required indoors.

 Navigating systems like Personal Protection Orders can be tricky.
 Below is some information about your rights and how to obtain a Personal Protection Order.
-Krystal, our Victim Advocate, can help you file a Personal Protection Order.
+Rachel, our Victim Advocate, can help you file a Personal Protection Order.
 Michigan Legal Help is a great website that can help you fill out the forms for a Personal Protection Order as well.

 What are my rights?

 In the State of Michigan, a victim/survivor of domestic violence, dating violence, sexual assault or stalking has the following rights if the case is prosecuted in the courts:

 The right to be treated with fairness and respect for their dignity and privacy throughout the criminal justice process.

 The right to timely disposition of the case following arrest of the accused.

 The right to be reasonably protected from the accused throughout the criminal justice process.